 Visiting a Cliff Dwelling

 Most cliff dwellings can be entered only on a ticketed tour with a ranger.
-The one cliff dwelling that can be visited without a tour is Step House, on Wetherill Mesa.
+The 2022 tour season will run from May 1 through October 22.

 A ranger-assisted tour is a timed-entry experience that allow visitors to move through a cliff dwelling at their own pace and in a socially distanced way.
 Rangers stationed along the route will facilitate and provide interpretation.